m3g/CellListMap.jl/docs/src/options.md

 ## Non-allocating type conversion

-Internally, `CellListMap` works with static arrays  for optimal performance.
-However, sometimes the coordinates are provided using some custom type for which conversion to static arrays is not defined.
+Internally, `CellListMap`  will perform operations on real numbers.
+However, sometimes the coordinates are provided using some custom type for which conversion to standard floats is not defined.
 For example, it is common to use coordinates with units:

 ```julia-repl
 julia> using Unitful